recursedev54/Mirror-Scope/Readme.md

                     - Key Points:
                       - Post-encounter Interactions: After a demon is defeated or outwitted, players may have the option to engage in dialogues and build relationships with these entities, turning former enemies into allies.
                       - Unique Abilities: Befriended demons can offer special abilities or knowledge that can be crucial for overcoming future challenges.
 These abilities can range from magical powers to strategic insights, making them invaluable companions.
+                    - Demon Bossfights and Characterization
+                      - Every demon from the ars goetia's lesser key of somolon are represented in the game, and all of them are fully fleshed out characters.
+All of them (Except Gremory) have bossfights as well with unique weapons and fighting styles.
+                        - You reach the Nine Circles dimension in Pirsmals.
+You’re greeted by paimon.
+You expected some scary thing, but it’s just a winged red skin dude in a white dress shirt and tuxedo pants with suspenders and sunglasses
+“Welcome to hell, I’m paimon" Paimon could offer a deadpan, unenthusiastic tour of hell's attractions.
+He might complain about mundane aspects of running hell, like paperwork or union negotiations with lesser demons.
+Perhaps he's more interested in discussing earth pop culture than in tempting souls.
+Paimon's fight could be framed as a mandatory combat assessment for all new arrivals in hell.
+                        - other demons find themselves in similarly incongruous situations:
+                          - Astaroth's fight could be a deadly game show with increasingly absurd rules
+                          - Buer (often depicted as a wheel) could challenge the player to a bizarre hellish version of Wheel of Fortune
+                          - Furfur could host a lethal version of a weather forecast, attacking with overblown weather phenomena
+                          - Barbados' fight has a Build-up: Other demons talking about Barbatos in hushed, fearful tones, Ominous music and atmosphere as the player approaches, Maybe even some intimidating environmental changes
+                            - The Reveal:
+                               - The music suddenly cuts to a funky beat
+                               - Barbatos slides into view doing the worm
+                               - He pops up, does a spin, and strikes a pose, His attacks are all dance-move based but devastatingly powerful
+                                  - Moonwalk that creates shockwaves
+                                  - Windmill kicks that generate tornados
+                                  - Head spins that shoot laser beams
+                                     - Each phase of the fight introduced by Barbatos scratching a record, Different dance styles for different phases (breakdancing, pop-and-lock, even ballroom for a curveball)
+                                     - Barbatos trash-talking through rap lyrics between attacks
+                                     - The arena could transform into a giant dance floor
+                                     - Disco balls that shoot deadly light beams
+                                     - Dance-activated traps and hazards
+                                     - Maybe the player has to "out-dance" Barbatos at certain points
+                                     - Dodging could be rhythm-based
+                                     - Attacks might need to be timed to the beat for maximum effect
+                                  - Post-Fight:
+                                     - Barbatos, out of breath, casually asks the player for feedback on his mixtape
+                                     - Maybe he gives the player a signed copy of his album as a power-up

+#### Mirror (DAWg)

+###### `~How do the daw and the game connect?

+- In many ways the DAW and the world of Prismals are seperate and distinct. this isnt like VR or AR music sequencers, and its not like minecraft noteblocks.
+In 'Iconic' mode, as well as in 'Robust' mode, you can access the daw by builing and ingame computer after aquiring sufficent technology fabrication tools and raw materials to create them.
+The player can complete achivements and questlines to unlock upgrades for their daw.
+- There are basically two audio engines, the daw core and the game core audio engines. they mostly act as distinct and isolated engines.